Sisi & I: Filming

 Principal photography started on 20 September 2021 and wrapped on 15 November 2021.
 Filming took place in Germany, Bavaria, Vienna, Malta and Switzerland.

 Marketing

 The film's first official German poster was unveiled on 15 November 2022.
 A teaser trailer was released on 15 December 2022.

 Three clips from the film were unveiled in February 2023.

 Soundtrack

-The film features songs by Nico, Le Tigre, Dory Previn, Portishead, Would-Be-Goods, Seagull Screaming Kiss Her Kiss Her, and others.
+The film features songs by Nico, Le Tigre, Dory Previn, Portishead, Pop Tarts, Would-Be-Goods, Seagull Screaming Kiss Her Kiss Her, and others.
 Finsterwalder has said in interviews she only considered female voices for the soundtrack.